Andreansx/Networking-lab/README.md

 Just look at the CRS326.
 It maintains eBGP sessions with CCR2004 and with VyOS virtual Routers, while also being an access switch to some occasional devices connected through SFP RJ45 transceivers.

-So it's role is unspecified i guess.
+So it serves multiple roles simultaneously.

 But because of my goal which is, among other things, to learn carrier-grade networking, I am turning the network into a Spine-Leaf fully routed architecture with the Dell EMC S4048-ON as the ultrafast switching fabric.